-The City of Colorado Springs is undertaking a project to extend Centennial Boulevard from Fillmore Street to the I-25/ Fontanero Street interchange.
-This important roadway extension will provide much needed connectivity and mobility options to the west side of Colorado Springs as well as alleviate traffic congestion along Fillmore Street and Chestnut Street.
-The new connection will enhance access to future and existing residential developments, recreational areas, and the Veterans Affairs Clinic; improving quality of life for west side residents.
-Phase 2 Construction is scheduled to begin Summer 2021.
+The City of Colorado Springs has begun Phase 2 construction to extend Centennial Boulevard from Fillmore Street to the I-25 / Fontanero Street interchange.
+This important roadway extension will provide much needed connectivity and mobility options to the West side of Colorado Springs as well as alleviate traffic congestion along Fillmore Street and Chestnut Street.
+The new connection will enhance access to future and existing residential developments, recreational areas and the Veterans Affairs Clinic, improving quality of life for westside residents.

 The extension of Centennial Boulevard has been planned by the City of Colorado Springs for more than 30 years.
 The corridor extension was first planned as a six-lane principal arterial to address travel demand between the Garden of the Gods Corridor and downtown.
 As land use and growth conditions evolved over time, and the impacts of a principal arterial were reconsidered, the City reclassified the Centennial Boulevard Extension as a four-lane minor arterial.
 This was formally documented through the City’s Intermodal Transportation Plan of 2001.
 The extension was included in the original Pikes Peak Rural Transportation Authority (PPRTA) program as a C-list project, but never funded.
 Now, due to increased development in the area and the growing need for this connection, the project has become a high priority as an A-list project for the extended PPRTA program.